igvteam/igv-notebook/README.md

 Local files Jupyter Notebook file workspace can be also be loaded via the url property if the file is in Jupyter Notebook startup directory tree.
 This will usually yield better performance than using _path_ properties.
 For both Jupyter Lab URL paths that begin with a "/" are relative to the Jupyter server startup directory, that is the directory from where you started Jupyter Notebook or JupyterLab.
 URL paths without a leading slash are assumed to be relative to the notebook directory.
+See below fo examples.